tbuchok/exceptions/README.md

 Experimentation regarding what happens when exceptions are thrown (or not thrown) in different threading environments.

+## TL;DR

+If an exception is raised in an threaded application, that thread will fail -- but other threads will continue.

+In a single-threaded environment, handling these errors is trickier.

 ## Why

 Running a stack that includes a both multi-threaded and single-threaded (or _psuedo_-single-threaded) can have some tricky nuances.
 Do we catch uncaught exceptions?
 Do we allow the server to fallover?
 What are the the differences?